build-labs-studio/iyanuashiri/content/posts/you-dont-know-python-variables.md

 The first time you get introduced to Python's variable, it is usually defined as "parts of your computer’s memory where you store some information."
 Some define it as a "storage placeholder for texts and numbers."
-These definitions are both wrong and right.
+We will soon find out that Python's variable is deeper than this.

-A variable is not a placeholder for texts and numbers.
 Python's variable is a _reference_ to an object created in the computer's memory.
 The object can be a String, Integer etc. In Python, everything is an object.
 An object has an identity, type and value.
 The identity of an object never changes.
 Same with the type of the object.
 The value of the object can or cannot change depending on whether it is an